Explicit Acyclic Models and (Co)Chain Operations: The McClure-Smith Complex

-It is more or less clear from this picture that there is a chain complex isomorphism $\phi \colon \cS_*^{aj}(n) \to \cS_*^{ms}(n)$, of the form $\phi(x) = p(x)x$, with $p(x) \in \{\pm 1\}$.
-In fact, the map $\phi$ is a kind of chain level Thom isomorphism.
-The sign $p(x)$ is determined by thinking about orientations. $Prism(x)$ is oriented as an ordered product of oriented simplices.
-The domain and base of $x$ are canonically oriented simplices.
-Then the sign $p(x) \in \{\pm 1\}$ is determined by the orientation equation We will look at this chain complex isomorphism $\phi$ much more closely in the next section, including the $\Sigma_n$ equivariance of $\phi$. $ $ \end{rem} Finally we turn to the contraction of $\cS_*^{ms}(n)$.
-The contraction $h$ of $\cS_*^{ms}(n)$ is given by exactly the same formula as the contraction of the complex $\cS_*^{bf}(n)$ given in the previous section.
 In fact, the full Proposition \ref{13.2} remains true for $\cS_*^{ms}(n)$.
 Again, $rx = 0$ unless $x$ contains a unique 1, in which case $r$ removes the 1 and reduces all other entries by 1, and $ix$ increases all entries of $x$ by 1 and puts a 1 in front.
 There are no signs.
 Both $r$ and $i$ are chain maps, $dr = rd$ and $di = id$.
 For a surjection $x$, set $s(x) = (1, x)$ and get $(ds+sd)(x) = x - ir(x)$.
 Of course all these facts need to be checked using the description of the boundary $d$.
 One can either use the prisms and their geometric boundary in the definition of $d$ or the algorithm described above for placing signs $\gamma(j) $ in front of boundary summation terms obtained by deleting entries $x_j$ of $x$.
 Note the number of 1's in any $x$ shows up in the first simplex prism factor $\Delta^{k_1 -1}$ of $Prism(x)$.
 So $rx = 0$ unless that first prism factor is $\Delta^0$.
 Also, for $sx$ the dimension of the initial prism factor is increased by one unless the initial entry of $x$ is 1 in which case $sx = 0$. \\